cheapjack/buildyourown/README.md

 This repo has
 * [Issues](https://github.com/cheapjack/buildyourown/issues "github issues for the project") to aid @cheapjack @amcewen and @defproc management of the project and information
-* [copy as README.md files]( for publicity in the events folder
+* [copy as README.md files](https://github.com/cheapjack/buildyourown/tree/master/events) for publicity in the events folder
-* Other useful info like models
+* Other useful info like model parts